VI GNPT Consultation | 03–06/Oct/2022 | Curitiba

 Taxi’s, taverns, tuck shops and temples: tracing the sacred in African cities.

-Mias van Jaarsveld, (PhD candidate, University of the Free State)
+Mias van Jaarsveld, (PhD, Research Associate at the University of the Free State, South Africa)

 Naked and alone: The Mocking of Miriam Leitão.